 This is not how property is divided in a Texas divorce.
 While it is true that property owned by you or your spouse before your marriage would go with you after the divorce as separate property, the big question we need to ask ourselves is how property is treated that is acquired during your marriage.
 Community property is the presumption in Texas.
 This means that when it comes to getting a divorce wait for the divorce court would presume that all property in existence between you and your spouse is owned by the community and therefore is divisible.

-A family court judge would rely upon the Texas family code in helping to determine how property should be divided that is community-owned.
-A just and right division of Community property is what the Texas family code says should be followed.
-A just and right division does not necessarily mean equal.
-A just and right division means that the division will be equitable or based on principles of fairness and equity.
-This should lead us to believe that additional factors will be considered when determining how to divide the property.
-These factors involve several different topics.
-Let’s walk through what those topics are right now.
+A family court judge would rely upon the Texas Family Code to determine how community-owned property should be divided.
+The Texas Family Code mandates a “just and right” division of community property, which does not necessarily mean an equal split.
+Instead, a “just and right” division means that the division will be equitable, based on principles of fairness and equity.
+This emphasizes that additional factors will be considered when determining how to divide the property.
+These factors play a significant role in the process of equitable distribution, and understanding them is essential when navigating the division of assets in a divorce.
+Let’s walk through these important topics now.

 What factors would a family court judge use to determine how to divide Community property?